 Unitronics Inc. was incorporated on June 25, 2001, as a wholly owned subsidiary of the Company.
-Unitronics Inc. is primarily engaged in the marketing and distribution of products from the Products segment of the Company and its service activities in the United States, and operates a network of about 100 distributors spread throughout most of the states of the United States.
-The offices of Unitronics Inc. are located in the vicinity of Boston, Massachusetts, where most of the activities of the Products segment are carried out in the US.
+Unitronics Inc. is primarily engaged in the marketing and distribution of products from the Products segment of the Company and its service activities in the United States, and operates a network of about 127 distributors spread throughout most of the states of the United States.
+The offices of Unitronics Inc. are located in the vicinity of Boston, Massachusetts (As stated in section 1.12.4 above), where most of the activities of the Products segment are carried out in the US.